mean00/avidemux2/README.md

 Avidemux is a simple, free, cross-platform video editor that is used for simple cutting, filtering, and encoding video tasks.
 Avidemux supports automated tasks using projects or scripting and is currently suppored on Linux, BSD, MacOS X, and Microsoft Windows.

-We currently support the follwing file types:
+Avidemux currently support the follwing file types:
 * AVI
 * DVD
 * MPEG